Yann-Situ/PSSFFS2KXX/README.md

 * Zipline drop inside collision places results in stucked player
 * [FIXED] Spawner rotation position is weird.
 * [FIXED] Sometimes the dunkjump gives a velocity of `(-nan, dunkjump_speed)`.
 This is due to it's calculation with a square root
-* [FIXED?]
-Dunking while pushing a direction button toward another basket above results in no dunk on the current basket. -> change the criteria for the basket by taking into account a very close basket
+* [FIXED] Dunking while pushing a direction button toward another basket above results in no dunk on the current basket. -> change the criteria for the basket by taking into account a very close basket.
+* Walljumping at the same time that dunking results in dunking called on a wrong basket (if multiple baskets around)
 * Aiming shooting right after dunk results in strange animation behaviour.
+* Dunkjumping while only moving with floor adherence a bit far from basket results in missing the basket.